 Research background

 Scaphoid fractures account for over 85% of all sport-related carpal bone fractures and are particularly common in sports involving high impact injuries to the wrist.
 The management of such injuries comprises both conservative and surgical techniques, as guided by fracture location and type.
-Athletes demonstrate a unique challenge with regards to the management of scaphoid fractures due to their requirement to return to sport, as soon as able.
+Athletes demonstrate a unique challenge with regards to the management of scaphoid fractures due to their requirement to return to sport as soon as able.

 Research motivation

-Scaphoid fractures significantly impact on an athlete’s ability to return to sport.
-This topic should therefore be addressed to further understand the outcome of various treatment options, and to optimise the management of these injuries.
+Scaphoid fractures significantly impact an athlete’s ability to return to sport.
+This topic should therefore be addressed to understand further the outcome of various treatment options and to optimise the management of these injuries.

 Research objectives